Anamege/fullstack-banking-app-capstone-project/README.md

 This is my capstone project from MIT Fullstack Coding Bootcamp.

-This project was created and deployed using HTML, CSS, JavaScript, React, MongoDB, Vercel,
+This project was created and deployed using React, Express, Firebase, CSS, JavaScript, MongoDB, and Vercel.
+The app enables customers to create an account, make deposits, withdrawals and check their balances.
 A delpoyed and functioning project can be accessed at https://fullstack-banking-app-capstone-project.vercel.app/#/